Frequently Asked Questions (FAQs)

 What screening do the donors undergo?

 All egg donors are tested for infectious diseases and certain medical conditions before donations commence.
-Donors recruited after September 2019 now complete an Extended Genetic Carrier Screening test.
+All donors recruited after September 2019 now complete an Extended Genetic Carrier Screening test.

 Are the donor's details available to my child?